Updating to the new Google channel

 Accept the Google Ads access request

-If the email address that you used to set up the Google Shopping app is associated with an existing Google Ads account, then you'll receive an access request confirmation email.
+If the email address that you used to set up the Google channel is associated with an existing Google Ads account, then you'll receive an access request confirmation email.

-When you create your Google Ads account by using the Google Shopping app, you receive an email to accept your Google Ads account.
+When you create your Google Ads account by using the Google channel, you receive an email to accept your Google Ads account.
 You need to accept the invitation in the email to confirm your email address.

 After you've accepted the invitation, it might take a few minutes for the access request to be processed.